DrakeData/MSDS434-Final_P2/README.md

 - [Install the Cloud Code for VS Code extension](https://cloud.google.com/code/docs/vscode/install)
 - [YouTube - How to Deploy Streamlit Apps to GCP App Engine](https://www.youtube.com/watch?v=03KgXhg-voY)

-### Step 7: Setup monitoring dashbaord
+### Step 7: Setup monitoring dashboard
-GCP has a built in monitoring tool that allows you to build your own monitoring dashboard.
+GCP has a built-in  monitoring tool that allows you to build your own monitoring dashboard.
 You are also able to set up alerts to notify you if your application goes over a specific limit that you can set.

 I created a simple dashboard to watch the CPU usage and count of request to my Spotify Tracks - Bop or Flop application.
 Overtime, I would build this out to also monitor BigQuery and my project's expenses.